All students must meet the Requirements for the Accelerated Master's Degree Programs

 Requirements for Admission to Graduate Studies for the Degree of Master of Science for Accelerated Students

 Students must declare their wish to enter the Accelerated Master’s Program in writing to the Department Chair, apply to and be accepted by the Graduate College before taking a course that they wish to count towards the M.S. degree requirements.
-Following acceptance by the Graduate College, they can receive concurrent undergraduate and graduate credit for up to six credits of 200 level courses approved for graduate credit.
+Following acceptance by the Graduate College, they can receive concurrent undergraduate and graduate credit for up to six credits of 200-level courses approved for graduate credit.
+Students can take one additional pre-approved graduate course (3-credits) during their senior year that will count only towards the MS degree.
 Please refer to the Handbook for Graduate Studies in Mathematics, available on the Department website, for detailed information.
-Satisfactory scores on the general section of the Graduate Record Examination are required, and are submitted by accelerated MS applicants in the fall semester of their senior year.

 Students should discuss the possibility of an Accelerated Master's Program in mathematics, statistics or biostatistics with the respective program director as soon as they think they may be interested in this program.